No Churn Chocolate Ice Cream

 No churn homemade ice cream will last 2 weeks in the freezer when covered.
 After 2 weeks, the texture will get icy and crystals will form.

 Yes!
 Chopped nuts, candy bits or mini chocolate chips would work well.

 This happens if the ice cream was exposed to air for too long.
 For instance, the ice cream was stored uncovered in the freezer after the initial freeze.
 Air will cause moisture to evaporate leaving ice crystals.
 This also happens if frozen ice cream melts and then is refrozen.

 Hot summer months call for ice cream.
 Another super easy recipe is this peanut butter banana ice cream (also known as “nice cream”).
 There is not added sugar and it tastes delicious!
 If you have an ice cream maker, I suggest trying my homemade strawberry ice cream with fresh strawberries while they are in season.
 The flavor is out of this world!

 Another popular summer dessert is for homemade chipwiches.
 You can sandwich this no churn chocolate ice cream in between two chocolate chip cookies!

 When that ice cream craving hits, you will be happy to have made this no churn chocolate ice cream recipe on hand.
 There is no churning necessary and the ice cream is just as creamy and flavorful.
 Just be sure to allow enough time for the ice cream to freeze!

-I love the idea of adding this no churn chocolate ice cream to a sundae bar.
+I love the idea of adding this no churn chocolate ice cream to a sundae bar (don’t forgot the hot fudge sauce).
 Get out all the toppings and have an ice cream party!
 If you do this, definitely tag @ifyougiveablondeakitchen on social media so I can see.
 If you enjoyed the recipe, remember to tap the stars to leave a review!

 No Churn Chocolate Ice Cream